sanketsohaliya/risk-monitor/replit.md

 # Overview

 This is a financial portfolio management web application built with a modern full-stack architecture.
-The application provides portfolio tracking, goal management, risk assessment via ATRQ (Attitude to Risk Questionnaire), and suitability monitoring features.
-It's designed for financial advisors and clients to manage investment portfolios and monitor compliance with suitability rules.
+The application provides portfolio tracking, goal management, risk assessment via ATRQ (Attitude to Risk Questionnaire), suitability monitoring features, and AI-powered portfolio analysis.
+It's designed for financial advisors and clients to manage investment portfolios, monitor compliance with suitability rules, and generate comprehensive AI-driven portfolio reports.

 # User Preferences